 - Office equipment — furniture, phone systems, security systems

-- Certain building improvements — HVAC, roofing, fire suppression, alarm systems (qualified improvement property)
+- Certain building improvements — HVAC, roofing, fire suppression, alarm systems (qualified improvement property) — relevant for HVAC contractors, roofing crews, and electricians installing capital improvements

 The key requirement: the equipment must be purchased and placed in service in the same tax year.
 "Placed in service" means installed and operational — not sitting in a warehouse waiting for setup.